dougeby/IntuneDocs/intune/device-restrictions-ios.md

 To add apps to these lists, you can:

-- **Add** the iTunes App store URL or Bundle ID and App Name of the app you want.
+- **Add** the iTunes App store URL, or Bundle ID and app name of the app you want.
 For example, to add the Microsoft Work Folders app, enter `https://itunes.apple.com/us/app/work-folders/id950878067?mt=8`.

   To find the URL of an app, open the iTunes App Store, and search for the app.
 For example, search for `Microsoft Remote Desktop` or `Microsoft Word`.
 Select the app, and copy the URL.